Story by Lee Su Min

 So, if you find that your wife is sleeping with another man and you kill her, it is classified as “unnatural death” in the coroner’s inquiry.
-And if your twenty-nine-old wife went to bed before midnight and you woke up in the morning and found that she has stopped breathing you can assume that she is murdered.
+And if your ninety-nine-old mother went to bed before midnight and you woke up in the morning and found that she has stopped breathing you can’t say that it is natural.

 Jack and I are colleagues.
 We work at this private investigation agency.
 I shall not reveal the name because I am going to tell you this story.
 This story belongs to me.
 It is my own story and I am glad that I am still alive to tell this.

-I first came to know of this agency through the “Classified Ads”.
-I wanted to work there at the agency because I think the scope of the job would be very interesting.
-Imagine being a private eye.
-You are being paid to spy on other people.
-So, I told my husband, who was reading the newspapers at the time, that I wanted this job badly.
+I first come to know of this agency through the “Classified Ads”.
+I want to work there at the agency because I think the scope of the job would be very interesting.
+Imagine being a private eye, you are being paid to spy on other people.
+So, I tell my husband, who is reading the newspapers at the time, that I want this job badly.

-I am a housewife and he didn’t really want me to work.
-I rang for an interview.
-Two men interviewed me.
-Jack wasn’t one of them.
-The fact that there was a mannequin in the conference room where I was interviewed said nothing about the company except to give me a creepy feeling.
+I am a housewife and he doesn’t really want me to work.
+I ring for an interview.
+Two men interview me.
+Jack isn’t one of them.
+The fact that there is a mannequin in the conference room where I am interviewed says nothing about the company except to give me a creepy feeling.

-I am not too sure why I was eventually picked for the job, but I know that my looks mattered t a lot.
+I am not too sure why I am eventually picked for the job, but I know that my looks matters t a lot.
 I mean, not that I was pretty or what.
-It was that I look very ordinary.
+It is that I look very ordinary.
 To be a private eye you must have a nondescript face, a kind of face where people look at you and would not want to take a look at you a second time.

-When Mr. Singham came into the conference room to interview me the first thing he said to me was, “This you?” showing me my picture in the resume, which I submitted.
+When Mr. Singham come into the conference room to interview me the first thing he says to me is, “This you?” showing me my picture in the resume, which I have submitted.

-I knew that this isn’t the end of the selection.
-Mr. Singham had two other candidates waiting for him outside the conference room to be interviewed.
+I know that this isn’t the end of the selection.
+Mr. Singham has two other candidates waiting for him outside the conference room to be interviewed.
 The application is open until 9 April and today is only the 7th.
 They may decide to wait until after the 9th to make the final decision.

-But Mr. Singham’s decision is based on Mr. Wong’s choice as I was told after I was given the job.
-At the interview I promised both Mr. Singham and Mr. Wong seven days a week and twenty-four hours a day.
-To this end I also gave them my cellphone number so that was how I got the job.
+But Mr. Singham’s decision is based on Mr. Wong’s choice as I am told after I am given the job.
+At the interview I promise both Mr. Singham and Mr. Wong seven days a week and twenty-four hours a day.
+To this end I also give them my phone number so that is how I got the job.

-I asked Mr. Wong if I could wear jeans during weekdays and he nodded his head approvingly, “You are supposed to wear jeans,” he said,
+I ask Mr. Wong if I could wear jeans during weekdays and he nods his head approvingly, “You are supposed to wear jeans,” he says,

-“As a PI you must look as casual but not too casual,” he added,
+“As a PI you must look as casual as possible but not too casual,” he adds,

 “but you shouldn’t be wearing slippers, high-heeled sandals are alright.”

-I was told before that if you can’t finish your tasks during office hours you are a lousy worker.
+I am told before that if you can’t finish your tasks during office hours you are a lousy worker.

 “Do I need to buy my own camera?”
-I asked.
+I ask.

 “No, you sit in the office and wait for the instruction.”

-“You’ll see,” and with that he ended the conversation.
-I gathered that if I wanted the job I had better keep quiet.
+“You’ll see,” and with that he ends the conversation.
+I gather that if I want the job I had better keep quiet.